 - Detail-oriented, deadline-focused, and able to handle multiple tasks simultaneously

-- Proficient in editorial software programs and comfortable adapting to changing
+- Proficient in editorial software programs and comfortable adapting to changing technologies in those programs

 At Education Week, we believe that an equitable—and excellent—education for all students is possible, and we empower the field to make it a reality.
 As a leading authority in pre-K-12 education, Education Week is the comprehensive cornerstone for educators, policymakers, and business leaders, providing trusted and non-partisan journalism and research insights that inspire critical conversations and meaningful action.